microsoft/vscode-dev-containers/CONTRIBUTING.md

 - Solve a common setup or installation challenge
 - Illustrate a unique container runtime configuration
 - Highlight an important tip or trick
-- Or provide an easy to understand template for devlopers that are just getting started with dev containers.
+- Or provide an easy to understand template for developers that are just getting started with dev containers.
 - Works on Linux, macOS, and Windows

 Since devcontainer.json can be commited to a source code repository, the definitions here are not intended to cover every possible permutation.
 When thinking about contributing a new dev container definition, consider the following questions: